Updated May 29, 2023

 When we click on Button 1, we will see as below:

 I entered my name, and it displayed.

 Every time you press button 1, you will see the input box, just enter the name and see the “hello+name.”

 You can also run the code from the VBA window by pressing F5 if you have not created the command button.

 Example #2 – Writing a Shortcode using For Inside a Loop

 In this example, we will work with For.
-Suppose we want to fill cell A1 to A10 with 1,2,3….till 10.
-We can do this by writing a shortcode using For inside a Loop.
+Suppose we want to fill cells A1 to A10 with 1,2,3…. to 10.
+We can do this by writing a shortcode using For Inside a Loop.

 Press F5 and you will run the code.
 You can also run the macro by going to View -> Macros -> select “Numbers” from the list and then click Run.
 You will see that cells from A1 to A10 are filled from 1 to 10.

 Example #3 – Display Total No.of Odd and Even Numbers

 Using If, we can write a logical macro.
 We will write a code to create a table, and at last, there will be msg box displaying the total no. of odd and the total no. of even numbers.
 So we will write a code: